Trout Point Lodge – 12 Reasons You’ll Love It

 While there is a ton of things to do at Trout Point Lodge including, God forbid, relaxing, there are an equal number of things to do and see not that far away.

 Nova Scotia (all of eastern North America for that matter), has only one species of hummingbird, the ruby-throated.
 While places like Costa Rica and Arizona attract birders looking to see multiple varieties of these tiniest of birds, I never thought of Nova Scotia as a hummingbirder location until I came to Trout Point Lodge.
 Sure we all have hummingbird feeders and with luck get a pair to settle in.
-At Trout Point they have four feeders close together and I have never seen so many hummingbirds in my life.
+At Trout Point I have never seen so many ruby-throated hummingbirds in my life.
 Looking down from the second story it looked like the air was buzzing with little pixies.
 Hummingbirds are notoriously aggressive with each other and these never stopped chasing each other.
 It was a very interesting diversion before dinner each night.

 I was also pleased to see that they were not using the horrible commercial hummingbird food that contains red dye that’s actually toxic for the birds.
 Sugar and water is all that is required.